4 Days in San Francisco Itinerary

-Cioppino, a pidgin word Italinizing the word “chip in”, doesn’t really have any exact recipe to follow.
-Each restaurant makes their cioppino a little differently and lately we’ve been obsessed with the cioppino at the Crab House in Pier 39.
+Cioppino, a pidgin word that puts an Italian twist on the word “chip in”, doesn’t really have an exact recipe to follow.
+Each restaurant makes their cioppino a little differently, and lately, we’ve been obsessed with the cioppino at the Crab House at Pier 39.

-The Crab House is sits on the dock of the Bay and serves their cioppino with shrimp, calamari, mussels and white fish.
+The Crab House sits on the dock of the Bay and serves their cioppino with shrimp, calamari, mussels, and whitefish.
 Grab reservations around sunset and watch the skyline and boats in the harbor light up in the evening.

-San Francisco Love Tours, one of the best San Francisco VW bus tours, is one of the only small local tour companies offering night tours year round.
+San Francisco Love Tours, a top-rated San Francisco VW bus tour company, is one of the only small local tour companies that offer night tours year-round.

-Even though San Francisco hop on hop off tours offer daily night tours on their double decker buses, there is something really special about seeing the city lights from a VW.
+Even though San Francisco hop on hop off tours offer daily night tours on their double-decker buses, there is something extra special about seeing the city lights from a VW.

-Double decker buses are C-O-L-D at night and that experience in itself can ruin an entire San Francisco night tour.
-Catching a ride with San Francisco Love Tours insures you’ll be comfortable (and stylish) as you cruise around to see the sights in their vintage VW bus.
+Double-decker buses are C-O-L-D at night and that experience in itself can ruin an entire San Francisco night tour.
+Catching a ride with San Francisco Love Tours ensures you’ll be comfortable (and stylish) as you cruise around to see the sights in their vintage VW bus.

 Even visiting their website offers little assurance that you’ll be visiting a bar.
-Instead you’ll find a case description on a missing person with a number to call if you have information.
+Instead, you’ll find a case description of a missing person with a number to call if you have information.

 Wilson & Wilson is one of a handful of elaborate speakeasies organized by Bourbon & Branch, local San Francisco restaurateurs who have perfected the Prohibition-style speakeasy popularized while alcohol was banned.